 A Closer Look at CBD

 You can find CBD in various forms, including oils, tinctures, capsules, and edibles.
-CBD can be consumed in numerous ways, including being inhaled as a vapor, taken orally, or applied topically to the skin.
+CBD can be consumed in numerous ways, including by being inhaled as a vapor, taken orally, or applied topically to the skin.
 Several established brands offer high-quality CBD products, such as FAB CBD.
 This is important because you always want to purchase your CBD from a proven seller, meaning that third parties have tested it.

 What About THC?